jacksalici/tsa-lectures/README.md

 ## More Advanced Examples
 - `examples/forecast_gridsearch.py`: Example of performing grid-search hyperparameter tuning for forecasting models using the `darts` library.
 More about hyperparameter tuning can be found in the [official documentation](https://unit8co.github.io/darts/examples/17-hyperparameter-optimization.html).
 - `examples/anomaly_score.py`: Example of computing anomaly scores using the error between actual and forecasted values from a forecasting model.
 More about anomaly detection can be found in the [official documentation](https://unit8co.github.io/darts/examples/22-anomaly-detection-examples.html).

+## Slides

+The slides used in the lecture of November 20th, 2025 for the course of "Internet of Things" can be found in the `slides/` folder.